-The IASB has issued an amendment to IFRS 16 to clarify certain aspects related with the requirements for sale and leaseback transactions.
-The new requirements established that the seller-lessee shall determine 'lease payments' or 'revised lease payments' in a way that the seller-lessee would not recognize any amount of the gain or loss that relates to the right of use retained by the seller-lessee.
-The amendments will be effective for annual reporting periods beginning on or after 1 January 2024, with early application permitted.
+The International Accounting Standard Board (hereinafter, "IASB") has issued an amendment to IFRS 16 that clarifies the requirements for sale-and-leaseback transactions.
+According to the new requirements, the seller-lessee shall determine 'lease payments or 'revised lease payments' in such a way that the seller-lessee does not recognize any amount of the gain or loss that relates to the right of use retained by the seller-lessee.